Enter your state

 In Massachusetts, a Medicare Supplement plan is designed to work in combination with Original Medicare (Part A and Part B).
-Also known as Medigap or MedSup, Medicare Supplement plans provide coverage for expenses not currently covered under Original Medicare, such as copayments, coinsurance, and deductibles.
+Also known as Medigap or MedSupp, Medicare Supplement plans provide coverage for expenses not currently covered under Original Medicare, such as copayments, coinsurance, and deductibles.

 Enrolling in a Medicare Supplement plan in Massachusetts

-Beneficiaries are eligible for enrollment in a Medicare Supplement Plan in Massachusetts if they are already enrolled in Original Medicare.
+Beneficiaries are eligible for enrollment in a Medicare Supplement plan in Massachusetts if they are already enrolled in Original Medicare.
 Medicare Supplement plans cannot be used in combination with a Medicare Advantage plan.

-Federal law does not require companies to offer Medigap Plans to Medicare beneficiaries under the age of 65.
+Federal law does not require companies to offer Medigap plans to Medicare beneficiaries under the age of 65.
 However, some states do require insurance companies to offer plans to beneficiaries who are under the age of 65 and qualify for Medicare benefits due to a disability.